testproject-io/javascript-opensdk/README.md

 ## Implicit project and job names

-The SDK will attempt to infer Project and Job names automatically when running test using the [Mocha](https://mochajs.org) framework:
+The SDK will attempt to infer Project and Job names automatically when running tests using the [Mocha](https://mochajs.org) framework.
+For example:

-Directory `e2e_tests/chrome` contains `my_tests.spec.ts` test file.\
+- Directory `e2e_tests/chrome` contains `my_tests.spec.ts` test file.
-When executing `my_tests.spec.ts`, The SDK will infer `e2e_tests/chrome` as the project name (replacing any slashes `/` with dots `.`).\
+- When executing `my_tests.spec.ts`, the SDK will infer `e2e_tests/chrome` as the project name (replacing any slashes `/` with dots `.`).
-The job name will be set to the file name, skipping the `.spec.ts` suffix, for example: `my_tests`.
+- The job name will be set to the file name, skipping the `.spec.ts` suffix.
+In this example: `my_tests`.

 ## Explicit project and job names

-Project and Job names can be also specified explicitly using the `withProjectName` and `withJobName` method of the builder:
+Project and Job names can be also specified explicitly using the `withProjectName` and `withJobName` methods of the builder:

 ```javascript
 import { Builder } from '@tpio/javascript-opensdk';